Posterior error bounds for prior-driven balancing in linear Gaussian inverse problems: Introduction

-The most general error bounds for Bayesian inverse problems appear to be those in \cite{Sprungk2020LocalLipschitz}; see in particular Remark 4 therein for comments about perturbations of the forward model.
+The most recent error bounds for Bayesian inverse problems appear to be those in \cite{CvetkovicLie2025,Sprungk2020LocalLipschitz}; see in particular \cite[Remark 4]{Sprungk2020LocalLipschitz} for comments about perturbations of the forward model.
 Because these bounds do not assume linear forward models or Gaussian priors, the bounds are given in terms of distances or divergences of the approximate posterior measure, and thus are distinct from the bounds we prove below.
 In \cite{SanzAlonso2024}, the focus is on error bounds for finite element- or graph-based discretizations of a linear forward model, instead of arbitrary linear perturbations of the forward model.
-In \cite{Spantini2015Optimal}, the low-rank approximation from \cite{Flath2011} was shown to yield information-theoretically optimal approximations of the covariance and the mean separately; the approximation error is an explicit function of the trailing eigenvalues of the prior-preconditioned Hessian.
+In \cite{Spantini2015Optimal}, the low-rank approximation from \cite{Flath2011} was shown to yield information-theoretically optimal approximations of the covariance and the mean separately; the approximation error is an explicit function of the truncated eigenvalues of the prior-preconditioned Hessian.
 In \cite{CarereLie2025a,CarereLie2025b}, these optimality properties were shown to be intrinsic properties of linear Gaussian inverse problems on Hilbert spaces, in the sense of not depending on the discretization method used.
-However, these optimal low-rank approximations cannot be obtained by arbitrary linear perturbations of the forward model.
+However, these optimal low-rank approximations are obtained by pre-composing the forward model with a projector, and not by additive linear perturbations of the forward model.